The Satoshi Revolution: A Revolution of Rising Expectations.

 There are other freedom benefits.
 If government cracks down on cryptocurrency, for example, then DEXs offer a viable alternative.
 An article (September 19, 2017) in Quartz opened, “China’s bitcoin exchanges are closed to local customers, and a “comprehensive ban” is reportedly in the works.
 In the meantime, China’s bitcoin traders are heading for the peer-to-peer marketplace LocalBitcoins to exchange fiat and crypto.
 The trade volume on LocalBitcoins has surged in recent days.”

 DEXs are the future.
 It can only get shinier with the development of new and better tools, such as Atomic Swap.

 Thanks to editor/novelist Peri Dwyer Worrell for proofreading assistance.

 Reprints of this article should credit bitcoin.com and include a link back to the original links to all previous chapters

 Wendy McElroy has agreed to ”live-publish” her new book The Satoshi Revolution exclusively with Bitcoin.com.
 Every Saturday you’ll find another installment in a series of posts planned to conclude after about 18 months.
 Altogether they’ll make up her new book ”The Satoshi Revolution”.
 Read it here first.

-The post The Satoshi Revolution – Chapter 5: ICOs – Peril or Menace or Expression of Satoshi Spirit?
-(Part 2) appeared first on Bitcoin News.
+The post The Satoshi Revolution – Chapter 3: Decentralized Exchanges Own the Future (Part 1) appeared first on Bitcoin News.